Summer School Financial Aid Policy

 • When financial aid funds exceed University charges, students receive refunds to assist with the purchases of books, supplies, and other educational or living expenses.
 There will be no disbursement of funds between June18th and July 2nd.
 There will be no refunds processed between June 19th and July 8th.

 • The Office of Financial Aid will conduct an eligibility review at the time of disbursement.
 If a student has dropped below half-time enrollment and/or taken fewer than three weeks worth of classes at that point, all federal loans for the summer 2014 will be canceled.
 If the student received a Federal Pell Grant, it also may be reduced or canceled.
 The student will have to repay all reduced or canceled financial aid that has been credited to their LU student account

 If a student withdraws from all classes before completing 60 percent of the session (as measured in calendar days), financial aid eligibility must be recalculated based on the federal Return of Title IV Funds formula.
 Federal regulations stipulate that financial aid is "earned" based on the calendar days completed for the semester.
 Any "unearned" financial aid must be returned to the appropriate federal program(s).
 The student will have to repay any reduced or canceled financial aid that had already been credited to their LU student account.

 Summer School Checklist

 - Registered for summer classes

-- Completed the 2013 Summer School Application for Financial Aid and submitted to the Office of Financial Aid by May 3rd.
+- Completed the 2014 Summer School Application (will be available March 19) for Financial Aid and submitted to the Office of Financial Aid by May 3rd.
 Check for summer financial aid award on MyLongwood.
-(Use the 2012-13 award year to view summer award.)
+(Use the 2013-14 award year to view summer award.)